jsaintfleur/Movie-Box-Office-Analysis/README.md

 # Movie Box Office Analysis

-Movie Box Office Analysis: A Python-based exploratory data analysis of movie box office performance with visualizations for key business insights.

 ## Overview

 In the world of entertainment, movies are big business.
 With millions of dollars at stake, executives and investors want to ensure that their investments are informed by data-driven insights.
 This analysis provides a comprehensive look at historical box office performance, exploring factors such as **genre**, **budget**, and **release date** to help identify patterns and guide decision-making for future investments.